 - View supporting video solutions to many problems.

 How Should I Use Ops In My Course?

-You can use optimized Problems to reduce cheating while providing students with a contextual independent learning experience to learn from mistakes and enhance problem-solving abilities.
-Optimized problems are not in print, to further reduce the ability to find solutions online and will be refreshed regularly in WebAssign with updates to the targeted feedback.
+You can use Optimized Problems to reduce cheating while providing students with a contextual independent learning experience to learn from mistakes and enhance problem-solving abilities.
+Therefore, you won’t find Optimized Problems in print textbooks, to further reduce the ability to find solutions online.
+Plus, they’re refreshed regularly in WebAssign with updates to the targeted feedback.

 How Can I Assign OPs?